terrytaylorbonn/rtd-tutorial/docs/source/shopping-list.rst

 Aliexpress (and other Chinese suppliers)
 ----------------

-I have never ordered from Chinese suppliers.
-My main concern is payment security.
-I have heard that you can get good deals on Aliexpress, but you have to be careful about what you buy.
+I have never ordered from Chinese suppliers because of my concerns about payment info security.
+I have also heard that you can get good deals on Aliexpress, but you have to be careful about what you buy.